leptos-rs/cargo-leptos/README.md

 - CSS transformation and minification using [Lightning CSS](https://lightningcss.dev).
 - Builds server and client (wasm) binaries using Cargo.
 - Generates JS - Wasm bindings with [wasm-bindgen](https://crates.io/crates/wasm-bindgen)
+  - Includes support for [JS Snippets](https://rustwasm.github.io/docs/wasm-bindgen/reference/js-snippets.html#js-snippets) for when you want to call some JS code from your WASM.
 - Optimises the wasm with _wasm-opt_ from [Binaryen](https://github.com/WebAssembly/binaryen)
 - `watch` command for automatic rebuilds with browser live-reload.
 - `test` command for running tests of the lib and bin packages that makes up the Leptos project.